ibizaman/selfhostblocks/README.md

 Then, to actually configure services, you can choose which one interests you in the [services section](https://shb.skarabox.com/services.html) of the manual.
-Not all services have a corresponding manual page yet.

 The [recipes section](https://shb.skarabox.com/recipes.html) of the manual shows some other common use cases.